balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ---

+## Local ↔ Remote sync rules (keep them identical)

+Follow these simple rules to ensure your local workspace always matches GitHub:

+- Prefer local-first: edit locally → Commit → Push.
+Avoid remote edits unless demoing MCP.
+- If you use MCP to change the remote (create/update/delete files, create branches), immediately run Pull in VS Code so local reflects the remote.
+- Before starting new local work, Fetch/Pull to ensure you are up to date.

+---

 ## Exact Copilot Chat (Agent) prompts to call MCP tools

 Open **Copilot Chat** in VS Code (title-bar icon) → **Agent** mode → click the **tools** icon and enable **MCP Server: GitHub**.
 Then paste these prompts one by one into the chat input (the Agent will show tool parameters for you to confirm).
 For best demo clarity, keep the prompts short and explicit — the Agent will ask for missing parameters if needed.